Bsundhar1/Automatic-Cricket-Commentary-Generation-Using-Vision-Transformer/README.md

-# 🏏 CRICOMM: Automatic Cricket Commentary Generation
+# 🏏Automatic Cricket Commentary Generation using Vision Transformer

 This project is an **AI-powered cricket commentary system** that generates real-time match commentary from video input using **Vision Transformers (ViT), YOLO, GPT, and Streamlit**.
 It detects cricketing events (like Four, Six, Bowled) from video frames and produces **natural language commentary + audio output**.